 Rendia is a medical software company that builds tools for Optometrists, Ophthalmologists, and Otolaryngologists.
 I was the sole designer for two products:

 1. a Netflix-like web site that let doctors play videos in their waiting room, exam room, or on social media.

-The Exam Mode is a web app and a native iPad app that allows doctors to navigate through the human body, visualize conditions, and communicate treatments to their patients.
+2. Exam mode (this project): A a web app and native iPad app that allows doctors to navigate through the human body, visualize conditions, and communicate treatments to their patients.

 I was the only designer but worked closely with a project manager and a small team of web and iOS developers.
 I spoke to our sales team, customer support team, and the doctors themselves to understand what our users needed from this product.
 I then produced a variety of sketches, mockups, and prototypes, performed remote moderated usability tests, and a few rounds of iteration focused on improving the product.